anyone2/IndigoPlugin-Voice-Monkey/TRIGGERS_TEXT_ONLY.md

 Type: Device Actions -> Voice Monkey Controls -> Trigger a Routine

-## 19) In the field, 'Preset Monkey ID', type the trigger name, 'Routine Trigger One', then click 'Save'
+## 19) In the field, 'Preset Monkey ID', type the trigger name, created at step 4, 'Routine Trigger One', then click 'Save'

+This window, 'Configure Trigger a Routine' should indicate that Trigger can be found on the Voice Monkey website under Routine Triggers.
+It will be reworded in a future release.

-## 19) Once you execute the Action Group, the log will look similiar to this and a Fun Fact should be played on the Echo device you selected at step 16
+## 20) Once you execute the Action Group, the log will look similiar to this and a Fun Fact should be played on the Echo device you selected at step 16

 	Feb 26, 2023 at 4:12:52 PM
 		Action Group                    Triggering - 'Routine Trigger One'